open-contracting/pelican-backend/docs/reference/index.rst

 Worker design
 -------------

-Workers communicate via a :ref:`rabbitmq` exchange to import and assess OCDS data, writing the results to a :ref:`postgresql` database.
+Workers communicate via a :ref:`rabbitmq` exchange to extract and assess OCDS data, writing the results to a :ref:`postgresql` database.

 Workers can be daemonized and run in parallel.
 The pipeline is:

 #.
-An ``extractor`` worker imports a collection and its compiled releases.
+An ``extractor`` worker extracts a collection and its compiled releases.
 It publishes the IDs of the items in batches.
 #.
 The ``checker/contracting_process`` worker performs the field-level and compiled release-level checks.
 After each batch is processed, it publishes the ID of the dataset.
 #.
 The ``checker/dataset`` worker determines whether field-level and compiled release-level checks have been performed on all items.
 If so, it performs the dataset-level checks.
 After, it publishes the ID of the dataset.
 #.
 The ``checker/time_variance`` worker performs the time-based checks.
 After, it publishes the ID of the dataset.